 Every time you start a new job, there is a learning curve.
 You need to be able to get over that learning curve by adapting to the feedback given.

 Your boss (or even teacher) might give you feedback on your work performance in the first few weeks.
-It’s your job to take that feedback and make changes based on it.
+It’s your job to take that information and make changes based on it.

 7. Being a Team Player